-Again, the transcendental method is to start with our cognitions and work backwards towards the conditions that much exist in order for us to have the cognition.
+The transcendental method starts with our cognitions and works backwards towards the conditions that must exist in order for us to have those cognitions.

 Kant presents what he takes to be a complete table of concepts, dividing them into four classes.

-In presenting such a table, he recalls Aristotle's work on the categories.
+In presenting the table of categories, he recalls Aristotle's work on the categories.